 The Andalusians are one of the most famous sporty horse breeds.
 It has been used for both driving and riding.
 These Spanish animals are popular in dressage.
-The Andalusian horse is also known for its aggressive temperament.
-That’s why the breed was used as a bullfighting horse.
+The breed is also known for its aggressive temperament.
+That’s why an Andalusian stallion was commonly used as a bullfighting horse.

-The breed features its fascinating ability to work hard and learn quickly.
+The Andalusian horse displays its fascinating ability to work hard and learn quickly.
 Thus, the Andalusian Horse performs in western pleasure, show jumping, trail riding, dressage, and driving.

 Andalusian Horse Facts Revealed

 Andalusians are an athletic breed developed in Spain.
 The animals are quite versatile in use.
 The breed is willing to work, so you can use the horse in a range of horse shows.
 The Andalusian Horse usually comes in grey and bay colors.
 They are loved for their sporty body and luxurious mane and tail.